wpilibsuite/frc-docs/source/docs/software/roborio-info/roborio-brownouts.rst

 Settable Brownout
 -----------------

+The NI roboRIO 1.0 does not support custom brownout voltages.
+It is fixed at 6.3V as mentioned in Stage 2 above.

 The NI roboRIO 2.0 adds the option for a software settable brownout level.
-The levels set here will override the 6.3V level of the roboRIO 1.0.
-The default brownout level of the roboRIO 2.0 is 6.75V.
+The default brownout level (Stage 2) of the roboRIO 2.0 is 6.75V.

 .. tabs::